 Education requirements range from a high school diploma to a college degree.
 Most police and detectives must graduate from their agency’s training academy before completing a period of on-the-job training.
 Candidates must be U.S. citizens, usually at least 21 years old, and able to meet rigorous physical and personal qualification standards.
 A felony conviction or drug use may disqualify a candidate.

 Police and detective applicants must have at least a high school diploma or equivalent, although many federal agencies and some police departments require some college coursework or a college degree.
-Many community colleges, 4-year colleges, and universities offer programs in law enforcement and criminal justice, and agencies may offer financial assistance to officers who pursue these, or related, degrees.
+Many community colleges, 4-year colleges, and universities offer programs in law enforcement and criminal justice.
 Knowledge of a foreign language is an asset in many federal agencies and geographical regions.

 Candidates for appointment usually attend a training academy before becoming an officer.
 Training includes classroom instruction in state and local laws and constitutional law, civil rights, and police ethics.
 Recruits also receive training and supervised experience in areas such as patrol, traffic control, firearm use, self-defense, first aid, and emergency response.

 Detectives normally begin their careers as police officers before being promoted to detective.